thibaut-devigne/sudoku-resolver/README.md

 ## Usage
 To solve your grid, go to index.js and change the initialGrid. \
-Empty cell in your grid you be replace by 0. \
+Empty cell in your grid should be set to 0. \
 Then you can run :
 ```shell
 npm run start